sreenathmmenon/llmswap/README.md

 - 🔴 No learning history - AI doesn't know what you already learned
 - 🔴 Project context is lost - AI doesn't understand your codebase

-**Our Solution v5.1.0:** Choose your mentorship style, initialize a workspace, and ANY AI provider becomes **your personalized guide that remembers everything**:
+**LLMSwap's Solution v5.1.0:** Choose your mentorship style, initialize a workspace, and ANY AI provider becomes **your personalized guide that remembers everything**:

 ```bash
 # 🆕 v5.1.0: Initialize workspace for your project